Exact components will vary according to availability; click here for current list of varieties in each mix (posted in mid-January).

 One cup provides more Vitamin C than a glass of orange juice, more calcium than a cup of milk, more potassium than a banana and, per calorie, more iron than beef.
 Kale may be used in textured salads, steamed or braised as a side dish, mixed in omelettes, lasagna and stews, and made into chips.

-Days to maturity are from direct seeding.
-Subtract 20 days from date of transplanting.
+Days to maturity are from seedling emergence.
+Subtract 20 days for transplants.

 - BR: Black Rot

 - TB: Tipburn

 - WR: White Rust

 Major pests: Cabbage Looper, Diamondback Moth, Imported Cabbageworm